Rules for Radicals: Direct impact

 The methods and teachings of Rules for Radicals have also been linked to the Mid-America Institute, the National People's Action, the National Training and Information Center, the Pacific Institute for Community Organizations, and the Community Service Organization.

 Later influence

 The methods from Rules for Radicals have been seen in modern American politics.
 The use of congregation-based organizing has been linked to Jesse Jackson when he was organizing his own political campaign.
 The book was disseminated by the Tea Party conservative group FreedomWorks during Dick Armey's tenure as chairman.
-Hillary Clinton wrote her college thesis regarding Alinsky's mobilizing model, but found the strategies of only limited use to the conflicts of the time.
-When confronted with the post-college choice of either further education, a Fulbright in India, or joining Alinsky's new training institute, Clinton chose Yale Law School.
+Hillary Clinton wrote her college thesis regarding Alinsky's mobilizing model but found the strategies of only limited use to the conflicts of the time.
 The book also informed the rhetorical strategy of the white supremacist Andrew Anglin.